 Tax authority (Steueramt)

 The obvious 1st point of contact.
-Please be aware that final assessment of taxes is usually made ca. 2 years after reporting period, i.e. tax declarations for 2016 are due on September 30, 2017 (deadline can be further extended) and average processing time is ca. 1 year.
+Please be aware that final assessment of taxes is usually made ca. 2 years after reporting period, i.e. tax declarations for 2016 are due on September 30, 2017 (deadline can be further extended) and the average processing time is ca. 1 year.
 Another nuance is that canton of company domicile only can provide information for the years when company HQ are in that canton.
-So for a company that in last few years changed seat from Zug to Zurich, you should check both tax authorities of Zurich and Zug.
+So for a company that in the last few years changed the seat from Zug to Zurich, you should check both tax authorities of Zurich and Zug.
 This “trick” is used by some unscrupulous corporate service providers selling ready-made companies.

 Social Security (AHV)